csound-flossmanual/csound-floss/book/14-a-methods-of-writing-csound-scores.md

 configuration parameters.
 The Texture interprets ParameterObject values to create EventSequences.
-The number of ParameterObjects in a Texture, as well as their function and interaction, is determined by the Texture\'s parent type (TextureModule) and Instrument model.
+The number of ParameterObjects in a Texture, as well as their function and interaction, is determined by the Texture's parent type (TextureModule) and Instrument model.
 Each Texture is an instance of a TextureModule.
 TextureModules encode diverse approaches to multi-dimensional algorithmic generation.
 The TextureModule manages the deployment and interaction of lower level